pbergman/processes-fork/README.md

 class job extends AbstractWork
 {
     /**
-     * add timeout for fun
+     * add timeout for fun that will generate E_USER_ERROR if time is exceeded */ public function __construct()
-     */
-    public function __construct()
     {